FluxML/Flux.jl/docs/src/models/overview.md

 The dimensions of these model parameters depend on the number of inputs and outputs.

-Flux will adjust predictions by iteratively changing these parameters according to the optimizer.
+Flux will adjust predictions by iteratively changing these parameters according to the optimiser.

 This optimiser implements the classic gradient descent strategy.
 Now improve the parameters of the model with a call to [`Flux.train!`](@ref) like this: